NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/file_structure.rst

 This includes the neurophysiology data itself, but also includes other data such as information about the data acquisition, experiment design, experimental subject, and behavior of that subject.
-The NWB schema defines data structures for the most common types of data in neurophysiology.
-NWB currently covers the following experiment types:
+The NWB schema defines data structures for the most common types of neurophysiology data.
+NWB currently supports the following experiment types:

 * extracellular electrophysiology (e.g., Neuropixel probes)